-UrBackup Server runs on Linux, Windows and FreeBSD.
+UrBackup Server runs on GNU/Linux, Windows and FreeBSD.

-There are some issues however if you want advanced features like compression or block level deduplication.
+There are some considerations however if you want advanced features like compression or block level deduplication.

 If you want the backups to be compressed the underlying file system has to do that for UrBackup.
 In most cases this means the operating system has to support that.
 Since Windows Server 2003/XP Windows has, with NTFS, compression capability.

-The client images are saved into one big file.
-The filesystem has to be able to handle them.
-On Windows NTFS supports very big files.
+The client images are saved into one large file.
+The file system has to be able to handle them.
+On Windows NTFS supports very large files.
 You will not have any problems there.
-On Linux you have to enable the large file support in the kernel and for the specific filesystem.
+On Linux you have to enable the large file support in the kernel and for the specific file system.
 Nowadays this is enabled per default.
 Then the maximum file size depends on the used file system.
 With ext3 it can be as small as 16GB if the drive is formatted with a small block size.
 Usually it is 2TB though (with standard block size).

 With deduplication data blocks which are the same in different files are saved only once on the hard disk.
 ZFS is able to do that.
 There are also professional storage systems which do deduplication - sometimes in hardware.
-Btrfs does support out-of-line deduplication.
-There are some other fuse filesystems which support deduplication but those do not seem to be stable.
+Btrfs does support offline deduplication.
+There are some other fuse file systems which support deduplication but those do not seem to be stable or performant.
 If ZFS is chosen you should put enough RAM into the backup server otherwise deduplication will cause a huge slowdown.
-ZFS also allows you to use a SSD as cache device if there is not enough RAM available.
-UrBackup is build to accomodate a slow deduplicated backup storage.
+UrBackup can be configured to accommodate a slow deduplicated backup storage.
 Another option is to use the Windows Server offline deduplication (and compression) available since Windows Server 2012.

-UrBackup can also use btrfs in a way that makes deduplication sometimes unncessary.
+UrBackup can also use btrfs in a way that makes deduplication sometimes unnecessary.
 See here.

-Image Backups only work with a Windows client and can only be done on partitions which are formatted with NTFS.
+Image Backups only work with a Windows client and can only be done with volumes which are formatted with NTFS.